Abhishek-singh88/Service-Ledger/README.md

 ### For Customers

 - **Marketplace Home**
-  - Browse all active vouchers dynamically (no hardcoded token IDs).
+  - Browse all active vouchers dynamically.
   - See business name, city, description, price, remaining units, and **expiry date**.
 - **SLR Token Integration**
   - Pay for vouchers in SLR (ERC20).
-  - One-time approval; future purchases use existing allowance.
 - **My Vouchers Page**
-  - See all vouchers you own (loaded dynamically by scanning token IDs).
+  - See all vouchers you own.
   - View business details, city, image, and **expiry state**:
     - "No expiry"
     - "Expires on …"